edchelstephens/how-git-works/README.md

     - the objects in the .git/objects database are immutable
     - if you change anything in a commit, then you get a different hash all the time, which means a new commit

+# Git history

+    - git history is a GRAPH, not a line or timeline per say